Home » Cake & Cupcakes » Cookie Cake

 Instructions

-1. Preheat oven to 350˚F. Set out a 11-12 inch cake pan, preferably a springform cake pan (a cake pan with sides that remove) or a large pizza pan (see notes below).
+1. Preheat oven to 350ËšF.
+Set out a 10-12 inch cake pan, preferably a springform cake pan or a pizza pan (see blog tips for more options).

-2. Using a mixer cream the butter and sugars together until light and fluffy.
+2. Using an electric hand mixer, cream the butter and sugars together until light and fluffy.

-4. Add in the vanilla, flour and baking soda and mix to combine.
+4. Add your dry ingredients; flour and baking soda and mix just to combine.

 6. Add cookie dough to your cake pan and press the dough out so it’s level and even.

-9. Decorate cake once cooled completely.
-See notes for decorating and icing recipe.
+9. Decorate the cake once cooled.
+See notes for decorating and buttercream icing recipe.

 Notes